-Task Commands that perform the task Delete obsolete backups The DELETE OBSOLETE command deletes the backups that are no longer needed to satisfy specified recoverability requirements.
+Task Commands that perform the task Crosscheck using If files on a Copilot share are deleted outside of RMAN, the subsequent incremental merge the Copilot share backups that are done to the share fail.
+An RMAN crosscheck of the share must be done before the next backup to prevent more failures.
+This version of the RMAN crosscheck is slightly different from the other crosscheck examples because of the need to specify type disk instead of type SBT TAPE.
+When running the RMAN crosscheck, the default is the NetBackup policyname.
+However, if the Datafile copy tag is changed in the Oracle tab, then that tag name must be used in place of NetBackup\policyname.
+An example of the command syntax follows (using the default NetBackup\policyname): Allocate channel ch00 type 'disk'; crosscheck backup tag <NetBackup policyname>; delete noprompt expired backup; crosscheck copy <NetBackup policyname>; delete noprompt expired copy; release channel ch00; Delete obsolete The DELETE OBSOLETE command deletes the backups that are no longer needed to satisfy backups specified recoverability requirements.
 You can delete obsolete pieces according to the configured default retention policy, or another retention policy that a DELETE OBSOLETE option specifies.
 As with other forms of the DELETE command, the deleted files are removed from the backup media (i.e. expired from NetBackup).
 Then they are deleted from the recovery catalog, and marked as DELETED in the control file.
 If you specify the DELETE OBSOLETE command with no arguments, then RMAN deletes all the obsolete backups that the currently configured retention policy defines.
-For example: Allocate channel for maintenance type 'SBT_TYPE'; DELETE OBSOLETE; You can also use the REDUNDANCY OF RECOVERY WINDOW clauses with DELETE to delete the backups that are obsolete under a specific retention policy instead of the configured default: DELETE OBSOLETE RECOVERY WINDOW OR 7 DAYS; Delete expired backups The delete expired backupset command operates only on the expired backup pieces that are found in the recovery catalog.
-RMAN removes them from the recovery catalog and also from the backup media (i.e. expires them from NetBackup).
-To delete expired backup sets of a database from the recovery catalog, start RMAN and connect to the target and the recovery catalog databases.
-At the RMAN command prompt, type the following commands: allocate channel for maintenance type 'SBT_TAPE'; delete expired backupset of database; The crosscheck and delete backupset commands restrict the list of objects to only those that are operated on.
-The restrictions are placed on the specified Oracle device type (disk or SBT tape), object type (archived logs or database files), and date range.
+For example: Allocate channel for maintenance type 'SBT TAPE'; DELETE OBSOLETE; You can also use the REDUNDANCY or RECOVERY WINDOW clauses with DELETE to delete the backups that are obsolete under a specific retention policy instead of the configured default: DELETE OBSOLETE REDUNDANCY = 3; DELETE OBSOLETE RECOVERY WINDOW OR 7 DAYS;

-Tasks and commands (continued) Table 5-1
+Table 5-1 Tasks and commands (continued)